lordachita/MNIST_without_conv/README.md

 # Classification on MNIST dataset, without using convolution

-Objective: To obtain XXXX XXX XXXXXXXX results on MNIST dataset, without using convolution.
+Objective: To obtain XXXX XXX XXXXXXXX results on MNIST dataset, without using convolutions.

-This is the first official project of my portfolio.

 ## What is MNIST
 MNIST is a well-known dataset, containing images of numbers ranging from zero to nine, for multilabel classification.